How to avoid (apparent) signaling in Bell tests: The CHSH scenario and the nonsignaling conditions

-{\em The CHSH scenario and the nonsignaling conditions.---} We consider two independent parties, Alice and Bob, each of them able to perform measurements randomly chosen between $x=0,1$ for Alice, and $y=0,1$ for Bob.
-Each measurement has two possible outcomes $a =\pm 1$ for Alice, and $b =\pm 1$ for Bob.
-We focus on the Bell scenario by CHSH, where the Bell parameter is
+We consider two independent experimenters, Alice and Bob, each of them able to perform measurements $x=0,1$ for Alice, and $y=0,1$ for Bob.
+All measurements have two outcomes $a =\pm 1$ for Alice, and $b =\pm 1$ for Bob.
+In the CHSH scenario, the Bell parameter is given by

 with $E(x,y)=\sum_{a,b}ab P(a,b|x,y)$ and $P(a,b|x,y)$ denoting the joint probability of Alice and Bob obtaining outcomes $a$ and $b$, respectively, when they measure $x$ and $y$, respectively.
-According to quantum theory $\lvert S\rvert\le 2\sqrt{2}$ holds as a universal bound \cite{Tsirelson80} and this bound can be saturated already for two-level systems, if both parties share a maximally entangled quantum state, such as $\ket{\Phi ^+}= (\ket{00}+\ket{11})/\sqrt 2$.
+According to quantum theory $\lvert S\rvert\le 2\sqrt{2}$ holds as a universal bound \cite{Tsirelson80} and this bound can be saturated already for two-level systems, if both parties share a maximally entangled quantum state, such as $\ket{\Phi^+}= (\ket{00}+\ket{11})/\sqrt 2$.